bahmutov/cypress-examples/docs/cypress-api/index.md

 <!-- fiddle-end -->

 Here is an example of parsing Cypress version and confirming it is at least v9.
+You can watch the explanation in the short video 📺 [Parse Cypress Version String And Confirm The Major Version](https://youtu.be/lA_2SARDS2s).

 <!-- fiddle Cypress.version / Parse the Cypress version to confirm the major version -->